spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/09-edge.md

 | Bare Metal Machine without Libvirt        | Containerized    |

 # High-level orchestration flow
-* An exceptional edge appliance communication and orchestration component called Private Cloud Gateway - Edge (PCG-Edge) is installed on the edge appliance.
+* An exceptional edge appliance communication and orchestration component called Private Cloud Gateway - Edge (PCG-Edge). is installed on the edge appliance.
 Several environment-specific properties, such as proxy settings, Pod CIDRs, etc., are specified in PCG-E.
-* PCG-Edge performs fundamental device discovery and registration with the Spectro Cloud Management Console.
+* PCG-Edge performs fundamental device discovery and registration with the Palette Management Console.
-* User can register the appliance on the Spectro Cloud Management Console at any time by specifying a unique appliance ID.
+* User can register the appliance on the Palette Management Console at any time by specifying a unique appliance ID.
 This ID can be customized while starting up PCG-E. The appliance's machine ID is used as a unique appliance ID by default.
 * Upon initial registration of the appliance, it shows up as 'Unpaired.'
 Once PCG-Edge sends back the appliance information, the appliance is paired up, and the status changes to 'Ready.'
-* The rest of the provisioning workflow is similar to any other cloud in Spectro Cloud.
+* The rest of the provisioning workflow is similar to any other cloud in Palette.
 An environment-specific cluster profile needs to be created and used to provision the appliance cluster.

 # Prerequisites

-Create an Admin account/Tenant Admin account in Palette Console.
+* Create an Admin account/Tenant Admin account in Palette Console.
-Edge Latest Installer Binary is downloaded and is available in the Device/Appliance.
+* Edge Latest Installer Binary is downloaded and is available in the Device/Appliance.
 The latest Binary can be downloaded from:
 		<BINARY_LOCATION>
-For Containerised Edge Cluster Installation:
+* For Containerised Edge Cluster Installation:
-Linux based operating systems like Ubuntu/CentOS Docker installed on the system.
+   * Linux based operating systems like Ubuntu/CentOS
+   * Docker installed on the system
 Note: The snap-installed Docker on Ubuntu does not work.
 Uninstall the same and install using Official Docker steps. https://docs.docker.com/engine/install/)
-	c.
-Make sure to have root access to the machine.
+	* Make sure to have root access to the machine
-For Virtual Based Installation:
+* For Virtual Based Installation:
-Baremetal Machine with Linux based Operating system Libvirt is installed on the machines.
+	* Baremetal Machine with Linux based Operating system
+	* Libvirt is installed on the machines.

 # Detailed Instructions

 The following sections cover the prerequisites and detailed instructions for deploying clusters on these edge appliances.

 ## Appliance Registration
-Login to Palette Console as a tenant
+* Login to Palette Console as a tenant.
-Go to the **Clusters** page and click open the **Appliances** tab.
+* Go to the **Clusters** page and click open the **Appliances** tab.
-Click on “Add Appliances” to open the wizard.
+* Click on “Add Appliances” to open the wizard.
-Navigate to the appliance section under the 'Clusters' menu and register the appliance by providing its unique ID.
+* Navigate to the appliance section under the 'Clusters' menu and register the appliance by providing its unique ID.
-This ID should match the ID sent over by the PCG-Edge running on the appliance.
+* This ID should match the ID sent over by the PCG-Edge running on the appliance.
 By default, PCG-Edge uses the machine ID, but it can be overridden to something different (e.g. - 'hospital-1').
-Optionally specify one or more tags for the appliance.
-For example, Spectro Cloud supports a unique 'name' tag.
-If specified, Spectro Cloud would use the value of this tag in other UIs to make identification of the device easier.
+* Optionally specify one or more tags for the appliance.
+For example, Palette supports a unique 'name' tag.
+If specified, Palette would use the value of this tag in other UIs to make identification of the device easier.
-Open the kebab (three-dot) menu and click delete to delete the appliance.
+* Open the kebab (three-dot) menu and click delete to delete the appliance.

 <InfoBox>
 The appliance will register with the PCG-E once PCG-E is installed successfully.
 </InfoBox>

 ## PCG-Edge Install

-Deploying edge clusters requires a Private Cloud Gateway - Edge (PCG-Edge) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
+* Deploying edge clusters requires a Private Cloud Gateway - Edge (PCG-Edge) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
 A  PCG-Edge is Palette's on-prem component to support remote Edge devices.
 Palette PCG-E, once installed on-prem, registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and the Edge Clusters.
-A Bootstrapper mechanism for installing the Palette component “PCG-E(dge)” is baked into the Palette PCG-E binary.
+* A Bootstrapper mechanism for installing the Palette component “PCG-E(dge)” is baked into the Palette PCG-E binary.
-Copy the PCG-E binary onto the appliance and execute the following command.
+* Copy the PCG-E binary onto the appliance and execute the following command.
-Log in as the root user to run the PCG-E installation command.
+* Log in as the root user to run the PCG-E installation command.

 <WarningBox>
-Please ensure that specific properties such as Libvirt Socket are required when setting up a virtualized cluster (isvirtual true)
+Please ensure to have specific properties such as Libvirt Socket when setting up a virtualized cluster (isvirtual true)
 </WarningBox>

 ### For Virtualized Clusters